 The Yukon River Quest is a long, grueling race down a big, remote river in the far north.
 Having the right preparation, equipment, and expectations are important to your success.

-First, read, mark, learn, and inwardly digest the rules.
+First, read, mark, learn, and inwardly digest the rules. the rules as modified to account for covid restrictions

 The first thing you need to do is realize that this race is 715km.
 You will be making the same repetitive paddle motion 300,000 plus times.
 You will also be sitting or standing in a very similar position for potentially 19 to 30 hours at a time (if you never pull over).
 All racers will be sore, numb, tired for most of this race.